ros-controls/ros2_controllers/joint_trajectory_controller/doc/trajectory.rst

 Interpolation Method ``none``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-It returns the initial point before the time for the first trajectory data point is reached.
-Then, it basically takes the next given datapoint.
-Additionally, it does not deduce trajectory from derivatives.
+It returns the initial point until the time for the first trajectory data point is reached.
+Then, it simply takes the next given datapoint.
+Additionally, it does not deduce trajectory from derivatives, i.e., one has to provide position and its derivatives as needed.

 Interpolation Method ``spline`` [#f1]_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^